kk2491/EMC-Storage-Automation/EMC_SP_Collect/README.md

-### EMC SP Collect
+## EMC SP Collect and Health Check

-# Powershelll script to collect SP logs from EMC Array.
+### Powershelll script to collect SP logs from EMC Array and to perform the instant health check.

-# This script can be used to collect the logs from EMC VNX and Clariion boxes.
+#### This script can be used to collect the logs from EMC VNX and Clariion boxes.

-## The detailed procedure is given below
+### The detailed procedure is given below

 1. Open the EMC_V4.exe file.